EpsilonSolutions/netscaler-command-reference/docs/lb/lb-monitor/lb-monitor.md

 Host-IP-Address value for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 If Host-IP-Address is not specified, the appliance inserts the mapped IP (MIP) address or subnet IP (SNIP) address from which the CER request (the monitoring probe) is sent.

 <b>vendorId</b>
 Vendor-Id value for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 Minimum value: 0

 <b>productName</b>
 Product-Name value for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.

 <b>firmwareRevision</b>
 Firmware-Revision value for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 Minimum value: 0

 <b>authApplicationId</b>
 List of Auth-Application-Id attribute value pairs (AVPs) for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 A maximum of eight of these AVPs are supported in a monitoring CER message.
-Minimum value: 0 Maximum value: 4294967295
+Minimum value: 0
+Maximum value: 4294967295

 <b>acctApplicationId</b>
 List of Acct-Application-Id attribute value pairs (AVPs) for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 A maximum of eight of these AVPs are supported in a monitoring message.
-Minimum value: 0 Maximum value: 4294967295
+Minimum value: 0
+Maximum value: 4294967295

 <b>inbandSecurityId</b>
 Inband-Security-Id for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 Possible values: NO_INBAND_SECURITY, TLS

 <b>supportedVendorIds</b>
 List of Supported-Vendor-Id attribute value pairs (AVPs) for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 A maximum eight of these AVPs are supported in a monitoring message.
-Minimum value: 1 Maximum value: 4294967295
+Minimum value: 1
+Maximum value: 4294967295

 <b>vendorSpecificVendorId</b>
 Vendor-Id to use in the Vendor-Specific-Application-Id grouped attribute-value pair (AVP) in the monitoring CER message.
 To specify Auth-Application-Id or Acct-Application-Id in Vendor-Specific-Application-Id, use vendorSpecificAuthApplicationIds or vendorSpecificAcctApplicationIds, respectively.
 Only one Vendor-Id is supported for all the Vendor-Specific-Application-Id AVPs in a CER monitoring message.
 Minimum value: 1

 <b>vendorSpecificAuthApplicationIds</b>
 List of Vendor-Specific-Auth-Application-Id attribute value pairs (AVPs) for the Capabilities-Exchange-Request (CER) message to use for monitoring Diameter servers.
 A maximum of eight of these AVPs are supported in a monitoring message.
 The specified value is combined with the value of vendorSpecificVendorId to obtain the Vendor-Specific-Application-Id AVP in the CER monitoring message.
-Minimum value: 0 Maximum value: 4294967295
+Minimum value: 0
+Maximum value: 4294967295

 <b>vendorSpecificAcctApplicationIds</b>
 List of Vendor-Specific-Acct-Application-Id attribute value pairs (AVPs) to use for monitoring Diameter servers.
 A maximum of eight of these AVPs are supported in a monitoring message.
 The specified value is combined with the value of vendorSpecificVendorId to obtain the Vendor-Specific-Application-Id AVP in the CER monitoring message.
-Minimum value: 0 Maximum value: 4294967295
+Minimum value: 0
+Maximum value: 4294967295

 <b>kcdAccount</b>
 KCD Account used by MSSQL monitor

 <b>storedb</b>
 Store the database list populated with the responses to monitor probes.
 Used in database specific load balancing if MSSQL-ECV/MYSQL-ECV  monitor is configured.
-Possible values: ENABLED, DISABLED Default value: DISABLED
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 <b>storefrontcheckbackendservices</b>
 This option will enable monitoring of services running on storefront server.
 Storefront services are monitored by probing to a Windows service that runs on the Storefront server and exposes details of which storefront services are running.
-Possible values: YES, NO Default value: NO
+Possible values: YES, NO
+Default value: NO

 <b>trofscode</b>
 Code expected when the server is under maintenance Minimum value: 0

 <b>trofsstring</b>
 String expected from the server for the service to be marked as trofs.
 Applicable to HTTP-ECV/TCP-ECV monitors.

+<b>sslProfile</b>
+SSL Profile associated with the monitor